 As at the date of this Registration Document, the Managing Directors are employed by the Company for an indefinite term.
 The terms and conditions of employment are governed by Dutch employment law.
-The employments a greement can, in accordance with applicable law, be terminated for convenience by either party by observing the statutory notice period.
+The employments agreement can, in accordance with applicable law, be terminated for convenience by either party by observing the statutory notice period.

 Each Supervisory Director entered into a service agreement with the Company.
 The agreements are governed by Dutch law.
-The agreements will be entered into for an indefinite term, but terminate by operation of law, without notice being required, at the moment the membership of the Supervisory Board terminates, which is after a maximum period of four years after appointment of the Supervisory Director by the General Meeting.
+The agreements will be entered into for an indefinite term, but terminate by operation of law, without notice being required, at the moment the membership of the Supervisory Board terminates.